bmrussell/LGBattery/README.md

 |`log_file`|File name (no path) for a text file to receive the logging output.
 File is created in `%APPDATA%\lgbattery`.
 If not present, logging is done to console.|

 ## IMPROVEMENTS
-The selected device is not ticked (checked: US) when selected.
+- The selected device is not ticked (checked: US) when selected.
 This is a limitation of the `infi.systray` library so if they add that functionality there I'll update this program.
+- Linting
+- Security scan
+- GitHub Actions

 ## CREDITS
 Authors of all the libraries used (obviously) also @andyworld for [LGSTrayBattery](https://github.com/andyvorld/LGSTrayBattery/tree/master).
 I'd have just used that but it kept crashing for me, so I looked at the code as documentation for how to call the Logitech websockets API.